Managing a GWS

 $ mkdir --mode=u+rwx,g+rws,o-rwx testdir $ ls -l testdir drwxrws--- 2 mpritcha gws_cedaproc 4096 Jan 26 14:36 testdir

 $ umask 002 $ touch testdir/newfile $ ls -l testdir -rw-rw-r-- 1 mpritcha gws_cedaproc 0 Jan 26 14:39 newfile

 The overall usage of a GWS can be determined with the

-In this example, the raw capacity of the GWS is 60TB (measured in TB, defined using powers of 10), but to obtain space available to users this should be divided by roughly 1.2, resulting in around 50TB of free space.
-Of this, 465GB is currently in use.
-The factor of 1.2 can depend on the number of small files stored in the GWS because lots of small files take up more space than expected.
+For PFS (/gws/pw/j05), the raw capacity of the GWS is 2.6TB (measured in TB, defined using powers of 10), but to obtain space available to users this should be divided by roughly 1.3, resulting in around 2TB of free space.
+Of this, 16GB is currently in use.
+The factor of 1.3 can depend on the number of small files stored in the GWS because lots of small files take up more space than expected.
 For SOF, the value reported by

 There is also a live view of GWSs and the available space left on the JASMIN Dashboard.
 The “JASMIN Storage” tab shows many JASMIN storage volumes with information about current usage.

 You can use the “find” command together with “-atime” or “-mtime” to select files accessed or modified more than a certain length of time ago.
 For example, to find files which were accessed more than 1 year ago:

 $ find /group_workspaces/jasmin/upscale/cache -type f -atime +365

 CEDA runs a fortnightly check of the contents of all GWSs.
 As a GWS Manager you will receive e-mails summarising the usage and contents of the GWS.
 If you wish for additional directories to be scanned and summarised please add these to the GWS scanner configuration.